MystenLabs/apps/freezer/README.md

 - To check that this code matches its onchain version, run: `sui client verify-source`
 - The UpgradeCap for the object is on Ice!
 [See it yourself](https://suiexplorer.com/object/0x81861608525f8e7febd113783681bebaab575de2c1f986170c159b69baff8e06)

+*Even though the UpgradeCap for this package is frozen for illustration purposes, it is not recommended to freeze the UpgradeCap of a package.
+Instead, you should use `sui::package::make_immutable` to unpack and get a rebate.*

 ## Usage (only mainnet)